 Represented by Environmental Justice Australia, ECoCeQ argues the science is clear: new coal mine expansions like Whitehaven’s Narrabri and MACH’s Mount Pleasant pose a serious and irreversible threat to our climate and to thousands of threatened animals, plants and places across Australia.

-Before the full Federal Court, they argued the Environment Minister acted unlawfully when she refused to accept the climate harm these projects are likely to cause, as outlined in thousands of scientific reports, including from the IPCC and her own department.
+Before the full Federal Court, they argued Minister Plibersek acted unlawfully when she refused to accept the climate harm two huge coal mines are likely to cause, as outlined in thousands of scientific reports, including from the IPCC and her own department.

 Read why these court cases matter